-The decrease in income from 2005 compared to 2004 in discontinued operations related to the Westbar property sale on December 16, 2004.
+The gain on sale of \$0.3 million in 2005 relates to the sale of Arizona Lifestyle Galleries on January 5, 2005.
+The decrease in income from discontinued operations relatess to the Westbar property sale on December 16, 2004.

 Minority Interest